MEXICO CITY – A species of snake that had been "lost" for almost 80 years has been re-discovered on a remote Mexican island.

-According to a study published in the PLOS ONE scientific journal, the Clarion nightsnake was found again on one of the Revillagigedo Islands, over 400 miles (650 kilometers) off Mexico's Pacific coast.
+According to a study published in the PLOS ONE scientific journal, the Clarion nightsnake was found again on one of the Revillagigedo Islands, more than 400 miles off Mexico's Pacific coast.

 The original, and until recently the only, spotting of the species was made by American naturalist William Beebe in a 1936 visit to Clarion, one of the four Revillagigedo Islands.
 He returned with one snake preserved in a glass jar.

 Subsequent visits failed to find more nightsnakes, and no further sightings were reported over the years from the island, which is inhabited only by a small detachment of Mexican marines.
 The existing dead sample was assumed to be a labelling error and the snake was largely struck from taxonomic registries.

 But Daniel Mulcahy, a researcher for the National Museum of Natural History in Washington, suspected it might still exist.
 He and Juan Martinez Gomez of Mexico's Ecology Institute set out to find it.

 Martinez Gomez, an expert on the Revillagigedo Islands, noted the islands change a lot from season to season, so they timed the expedition last May to replicate Beebe's steps as they looked for the snake, which blends in with the island's rock formations and is largely active at night.
 And they used Beebe's original field notes as a guide.

 "Basically, following those directions, we essentially put ourselves in his place," Martinez Gomez said.